[UPDATED IN SEPTEMBER 2024]

 Finally, here is the most convenient option – private transfer or taxi.
 A trip between the airport and the city centre (Petronas Towers area) takes about 50 minutes (60 km).

 For example, as I arrived very late in the city, I decided to call a Grab, which was not very expensive considering the distance covered (about 15€).
-In any case, you can also choose to hire Welcome Pickups service that allows you to have a transfer booked in advance, avoiding any stress upon arrival in Kuala Lumpur.
+You can also hire Welcome Pickups service that allows you to have a transfer booked in advance, avoiding any stress upon arrival in Kuala Lumpur.

 What currency is used in Malaysia and how to pay?